RicardoJacinto/Brooklyn-Film-Festival/README.md

 </ul>

 <strong> 3 - Goals: </strong>
-The client wishes to implement the following goals throughout the project:
+<p> The client wishes to implement the following goals throughout the project: </p>
 <ul>
    <li>Film selection needs to appeal to all audiences;</li>
    <li>Display information about the festival, showcased films and regularly published news or announcements;</li>